WallysFerreira/learning-rabbit-mq/2-work-queues/README.md

 # Work Queues / Task Queues

-When more than 1 consumer is listening to a queue, RabbitMQ treats them as workers to complete the same task.
+When more than 1 consumer is listening to a queue in an exchange with type direct (the default), RabbitMQ treats them as workers to complete the same task.

 By default those workers will share their work in **round-robin** schedule.